andrewstellman/blazor-training/README.md

 * [The My_Web_API project in Part 4](https://github.com/andrewstellman/blazor-training/blob/main/7-my-web-api.md)
 * [The fourth part of the AnimalMatchingGame project in Part 4, going full stack](https://github.com/andrewstellman/blazor-training/blob/main/8-animal-matching-part-4.md)

+## Look at the code

+The code for all of the projects we created during the training session can be found here: [Code](https://github.com/andrewstellman/blazor-training/tree/main/Code)

+There are also links to the source code for individual projects in the files with code to copy and paste.

 **All of the code in this presentation is open source, so you can use it for your own projects.**

 ## Follow me to learn more!